claire-codes/blog-com/_posts/2016-11-07-when-strict-equality-goes-wrong.markdown

 }
 ```

-I've swapped the "order" round, I'm checking for `widget` rather than `!widget`, which I think is a little clearer to understand rather than having to reverse the logic in your head with the presence of a `!` (I'm lazy, so what 😴).
+You may notice that I've swapped the order around, so I'm dealing with desirable input first and then the falsey is dealt with in the `else` clause.
+This is because I think the if-clause reads a little clearer and is easier to comprehend this way, rather than having to reverse the logic in your head to work out what `!widget` means (I'm lazy, so what 😴).

-What this means is that anything that isn't a truthy values that's passed in as `widget` will result in an empty object `{}` being returned.
-And what are the falsey values?

-- false
-- NaN
-- 0
-- undefined
-- null
-- ''

-So now the function works as expected:
+So now the function works like:

 ```javascript
 makeFizzbobs(); // {}